SLakhani1/The-Hangman-Game/README.md

 Java

 ## How to use?
-Just run mainframe.py inside src/hangman2.
+Just run MainFrame.java inside src/hangman2.